Homosexuality in the militaries of ancient Greece: Social aspects

 The importance of these relationships in military formation was not without controversy.
 According to Xenophon, the Spartans abhorred the thought of using the relationships as the basis of unit formation for placing too much significance on sexuality rather than talent.
 This was due to their founder Lycurgus who attacked lusts on physical beauty regarding it as shameful.
 Xenophon asserted that in some city-states the lovers would not even have conversations with one another.
 He said this type of behavior was horrible because it was entirely based on physical attractions:

 If as was evident it was not an attachment to the soul, but a yearning solely towards the body, Lycurgus stamped this thing as foul.

 Epaminondas, leader of Thebes and the Sacred Band.

 Nonetheless, city states that employed the practice in determining military formation enjoyed some success.
 The Thebans had one such regiment as the core of their entire army.
 They attributed this group called the Sacred Band of Thebes for making Thebes the most powerful city-state for a generation until its fall to Philip II of Macedon.
-Philip II of Macedon was so impressed with their bravery during the battle he erected a monument that still stands today on their gravesite.
+Philip was so impressed with their bravery during the battle he erected a monument that still stands today on their gravesite.
 He also gave a harsh criticism of the Spartan views of the band:

 Perish miserably they who think that these men did or suffered aught disgraceful.

 One of the prominent Greek military figures enjoying such a relationship was Epaminondas, considered the greatest warrior-statesmen of ancient Thebes by many, including the Roman historian Diodorus Siculus.
 He had two male lovers: Asopichus, who fought together with him at the battle of Leuctra, where he greatly distinguished himself, and Caphisodorus, the latter died with him at Mantineia in battle.
 Epaminondas and Caphisodorus were buried together, something usually reserved for a husband and wife in Greek society.
 Another pair of warrior-lovers—Harmodius and Aristogeiton—credited with the downfall of tyranny in Athens and the rise of democracy became the emblem of the city.